DannyBuglak/NBAStatCombiner/README.md

 https://github.com/swar/nba_api/tree/master

 The above GitHub repository is where the NBA API is from.
 Please visit that repository for the source code and implementation.

+## Updates and Versions

+main_v1 and main_v2 allowed users to choose what year to find relavent stasitics for players.

+main_v3 only selects statistics from the current season.
+Easier to use and more useful.